cosmos/cosmos-sdk/docs/README.md

 **NOTE:** Strongly consider the existing links - both within this directory and to the website docs - when moving or deleting files.

-Absolute links should be used nearly everywhere, having discovered and weighed the following:
+Relative links should be used nearly everywhere, due to versionning.

-### Relative

-Where is the other file, relative to the current one?

-* works both on GitHub and for the Docusaurus build
-* confusing / annoying to have things like: `../../../../myfile.md`
-* requires more updates when files are re-shuffled

-### Absolute

-Where is the other file, given the root of the repo?

-* works on GitHub, works in Docusaurus
-* this is much nicer: `/docs/hereitis/myfile.md`
-* if you move that file around, the links inside of it are preserved
+Note that in case of page reshufling, you must update all links references.

 ### Full